-Diabetes is a chronic condition that can affect physical and mental health.
-Variations in blood sugar levels may contribute to rapid changes in mood, and managing the condition can be stressful.
+Managing diabetes can be stressful, and variations in blood sugar levels may also contribute to mood changes.
 These factors may place a strain on relationships.

 To help manage this condition and keep blood sugar in a target range, people with diabetes typically need to follow a strict routine that involves medical treatments, a certain diet, and physical exercise.

 Controlling diabetes can be overwhelming and may

 All of these factors may be difficult to navigate and strain relationships.
 But learning about these effects of diabetes can help a person with the condition, and the people around them, build stronger, healthier relationships.

 This article will explore the effects of diabetes on mood and relationships in more detail.